How does it work?

 Trainees are based in communities right across the south-west, some of which might have little or no people their age.
 Therefore support is a key part of what SWYM seeks to offer trainees.
 Use the tabs below to find out more about how we support both trainees and placements.

-Our training courses are delivered through six conferences per year (Monday–Thursday) at Brunel Manor in Torquay.
+Our training courses are delivered through six conferences per year (Monday–Thursday) at Lee Abbey in North Devon.
 Our conferences provide a space for worship, inspiration and teaching.
 If trainees move onto the BA programme they also attend 3 block weeks (Monday–Friday) at Christchurch, Dorset.

 Each week, local groups of trainees gather for food, sharing, worship and teaching.
 Cluster provides a space for support and encouragement on a regular basis.